FernandaFranco/225-object-oriented-javascript/notes.md

 - The context of a function/method is it's immediate parent?
 No reference to the 'grandparent' with 'this'?

 - only methods (properties whose values are functions) have access to 'this'?

+Mutating Objects

+- Functions can alter the content of Objects passed in as arguments: side effect.
+Any other code that references that Object sees those same changes.

+- A Function can't change the value of a variable that it received as an argument.
+But it can mutate the original object the variable references, if it is a mutable object.

+Stack vs Heap

+- When a primitive value is assigned to a variable, the variable stores the value (stack);
+- But when an object is assigned to a variable, the variable stores a pointer (stack) to the object (heap);

+Functions as Object Factories

+A straightforward way to create objects using functions, a so-called object factory.

+OOP with JS

+The object-oriented approach to programming puts data and procedures that manipulate that data into containers or objects.
+Maintenance is easier when we can limit the scope of changes.

+Object-based code is much easier to understand; the relationship between it and the data is readily evident.

+The Global Object

+- Undeclared global variables can be deleted, but not declared global variables.
+Also, global variables added explicitly to the global object as properties can be deleted just like undeclared variables.

+Execution Context

+- Which object 'this' refers to depends on how the function was invoked.

+ - Binding a function to a context object occurs when you execute the function, not when you define it.